Forsyth County Detention Center, GA

 - Forsyth County Jail accepts cash only for bond payments; money orders, business checks, and personal checks are not accepted.

-- Property bonds require a $20 cash bond fee per charge and a $20 lien fee; the lien fee is excepted for bonds from other counties.
+- A $20.00 cash bond fee is charged per charge for property bonds, plus a $20 lien fee (the lien fee is not charged for bonds from other counties).

-- You can add money to an inmate's commissary account at the lobby kiosk (accepts credit, debit, and cash) or online via the Jail ATM 'send money now' option.
+- You can add money to an inmate's commissary account at the lobby kiosk (accepts credit, debit, and cash) or online through the Jail ATM 'send money now' option.

 Topic Overviews